personalizedrefrigerator/joplin/readme/dev/spec/background_windows.md

 # Background windows

-On desktop, Joplin supports multiple windows using the `backgroundWindows` reducer property.
+On desktop, Joplin supports multiple windows with the `backgroundWindows` reducer state.
 Each entry in `backgroundWindows` contains the state of a window that is in the background (not currently focused).
+The currently focused window's state is stored in the top-level state object.

 ## State structure